geneanet/dnssdconf/README.md

     * port
     * priority
     * weight
-    * ipv4 (defined if resolve_names is enabled and an A record exists for the server)
+    * ipv4 (defined if resolve_names is True, 'any', 'both' or 'ipv4' and an A record exists for the server)
-    * ipv6 (defined if resolve_names is enabled and an AAAA record exists for the server)
+    * ipv6 (defined if resolve_names is True, 'any', 'both' or 'ipv6' and an AAAA record exists for the server)
     * __config__ : a dictionary representing the instance properties, as defined in the TXT record associated with the service instance.

 Example (for a haproxy configuration file, as the one in the example above) :